ACEmulator/ACE/docs/SINGLE_PLAYER_ARCHITECTURE.md

 The original server behavior is unchanged when the two new arguments are omitted.
 The normal cross-platform `Source/ACE.sln` is unchanged; Windows packaging uses `Source/ACE.SinglePlayer.slnx`.

 The release package publishes the launcher and server self-contained for Windows x64.
 This avoids a first-run dependency on Windows' .NET runtime installer.
 The isolated Decal helper remains self-contained Windows x86.
-New setups place operational Runtime files and the private MariaDB data under `%LOCALAPPDATA%\ACESinglePlayer` so cloud-sync tools do not lock database files or copy short-lived configuration credentials.
+New setups place operational Runtime files and the private MariaDB data under `%LOCALAPPDATA%\OpenDereth` so cloud-sync tools do not lock database files or copy short-lived configuration credentials.
+A one-time startup migration moves the complete legacy `%LOCALAPPDATA%\ACESinglePlayer` tree and repairs saved absolute runtime and database paths.

 ## Configuration and readiness